Filing a Complaint | Legal Advice | Dispute Resolution

 An individual may elect to file a complaint and proceed through the investigatory and adjudicative process with the North Dakota State Board of Dental Examiners.
 To process any complaint, it must first be presented to the Board in writing; ideally using the Board's complaint form.
 The form can be printed or you may request a form by calling or emailing the Board office to have a form sent to you.
 The form must be signed and notarized.
 Most banks or libraries have a notary public on staff.
 Complaints must include the authorization for release of medical records.
 Incomplete complaint forms will be returned for completion.
 Please include supporting documents such as insurance claims, billing statements, x-rays, diagnostic photographs, or other pertinent information.

-After the Board receives a complaint, a representative of the Board may contact the parties or witnesses to seek further information.
-During its investigations, the Board may seek patient, financial and other records, interview witnesses, seek expert opinions, and take other investigatory steps allowable by law.
-To reinforce compliance with state public records and meetings laws, members of the Board do not discuss the complaint with complainants or any other parties of interest outside of Board meetings.
-Please do not contact or approach Board members to discuss your complaint or allegations.
+After the Board receives a complaint, it seeks a response from the other party.
+It then determines if it needs additional information.
+A representative of the Board may contact the parties or witnesses to seek further information.
+The Board may seek patient, financial and other records, interview witnesses, seek expert opinions, and take other investigatory steps allowable by law.

 As a part of the complaint process, the party against whom the complaint is filed will receive a copy and be given an opportunity to respond to the Board in writing.
 After the Board has completed its investigation, a written notice regarding the conclusion or decision reached by the Board is provided to each party.